EricIVara/AI-Digit-Recognition-App/README.md

 Here's a short video of the app in action:

-## Demo

-Here's a short video of the app in action:

 <video src="demoVideo.mp4" controls="controls" style="max-width: 100%; height: auto;">
     Your browser does not support the video tag.
 </video>